- Course, certificate, degree and transfer information

 A. Credit Courses in Child Development and Family Studies

-A full range of credit course work featuring over 100 sections of courses on child development topics, leading to an AA with a major in Child Development, or certificates in various interest areas.
+A full range of credit course work featuring over 100 sections of courses on child development topics, leading to an AS degree with a major in Child Development, or certificates in various interest areas.
+An AS-T degree is also available for students interested in transfer.
 Courses are offered during the day, evenings and weekends at most of the CCSF sites throughout the City.
 Course and schedule information can be obtained by calling (415) 239-3172, or through the schedule of classes at CCSF.

 B. Certificates, Permits, Degrees, Credentials